 First, let’s talk about what self care is and isn’t.

 Self-care has a reputation for being long, leisurely baths, extended time without kids, or expensive luxuries like massages and manicures.
 Let’s get rid of those ideas right now.
 While those things can be a part of self-care, they pale in comparison to other, more long-lasting endeavors.

 Just say no to entertaining your kids all day, e’ery day.
 The obvious choice is to sign your kids up for as many VBS’s and camps as you can find.
-No, I’m just kidding.
-Those activities are great, but you aren’t responsible for constantly entertaining your kids.
+I’m just kidding.
+Camps are great, but it’s okay if you’re kids aren’t constantly entertained.

 In fact, a little boredom is actually healthy.
 Research shows that sometimes being bored is exactly what kids need.
 Letting your child occasionally work through boredom motivates creative problem solving.
 In fact, in an article for psychology today, Michael Unger, PhD says,

 The antidote to boredom is to provide children with an environment that lets them experience autonomy (the ability to work a little on their own), control (the right to have a say over what they do), challenge (a small push beyond their comfort zone), and intrinsic motivation (the motivation comes from inside them).

 If not constantly engaging your kids causes some guilt, I can relate.
 I remember the disappointment I felt in myself as I sat in silence across the table from my daughter.
 The guys went off to ride Tower of Terror.
 I saw this time alone with my daughter as an opportunity for some quality mother-daughter time.
 A chance that felt rare since she lived thousands of miles away.
 (Yes, I’m talking about a grown child.)